-ILW has the opportunity to build our concept of "Literacy Spheres"; Cultural Literacy; Intergenerational Trauma; Financial Literacy; Energy Literacy; and Food Literacy.
+ILW has the opportunity to build our concept of "Literacy Spheres"; Cultural Intergenerational Trauma; Financial, Energy/Climate Change, and Food Literacy.
 Each Sphere addresses each concept from an indigenous cultural perspective which will work to build a family of networks that creates solutions to communities of color facing disparities.
 This will be done by providing organizational capacity building via a network leadership development curriculum within the each Literacy Spheres Through this, current and future leaders will be shown how to utilize traditional knowledge, wisdom and ceremonies as they guide their organizations to build networks, with an eye towards movement building within, and between Tribal and non-Tribal organizations.
-We have launched our first Literacy Spheres Camp Series on September 23-24 2017 in Gallup, New Mexico and will focus on the importance Food, Culture and Financial Literacy.

 The intent of our Wellness programs is to promote a healthy lifestyle for all ages that is based on indigenous beliefs.
 Our topics include Dine Farming, healthy food demonstrations, importance of water, storytelling, and physical fitness.